 If you think you have a sleep disorder, it is important to seek help from a sleep specialist.
-Call us at (210) 614-6000 or use our online request form to schedule an appointment at one of our three San Antonio locations.
+Call us at (210) 614-6000 or use our online request form to schedule an appointment/sleep study at one of our three San Antonio locations.

 FOR PHYSICIAN (Primary Care / Specialists) & DENTAL SLEEP MEDICINE PRACTICES:

 Sleep Therapy & Research Center has developed a HIPAA Compliant Sleep Health Information Portal (SHIP) in conjunction with the University of Texas Health Science Center in San Antonio Department of Epidemiology & Biostatistics Information Data Exchange and Acquisition System (IDEAS).
 This tool allows physicians and dentists to communicate directly with our sleep specialists.
 The Sleep Health Information Portal (SHIP) helps these caregivers perform Home Sleep Testing directly from their offices with interpretation by STRC’s Sleep Specialists and aids them in follow-up for patients with Sleep Disordered Breathing.
-This innovative tool allows for a seemless communication between the Primary Care Provider / Dentist or other Physician Specialist.
+This innovative tool allows for seamless communication between the Primary Care Provider / Dentist or other Physician Specialist.
 Uploading and downloading of Sleep Information specific to patients in their practices allows for better care and development of professional relationships.
-The development of Integrated Healthcare Delivery Systems, including Patient Centered Medical Homes (PCMH), makes this service a necesssity for proper care and education between primary care Providers and Sleep Specialists.
-We anticipate STRC becoming a recognized Patient-Centered Specialty Practice in 2015.
+The development of Integrated Healthcare Delivery Systems, including Patient-Centered Medical Homes (PCMH), makes this service a necessity for proper care and education between primary care Providers and Sleep Specialists.
+STRC welcomes many of the changes occurring in healthcare and are open to many of the new models of participating in Patient-Centered Specialty Practice in 2015.